Skip to main content

 This test also requires two groups.
 It includes a pretest as a benchmark before introducing the stimulus.

 The pretest introduces multiple ways to test subjects.
-For instance, if the control group also experiences a change, it reveals that taking the test twice changes the results.
+For instance, if the also changes between tests, it reveals that taking the test twice affects the results.

 Solomon four-group design

-This structure divides subjects into two groups, with two as control groups.
+This structure divides subjects into four groups, with two as control groups.
 Researchers assign the first control group a posttest only and the second control group a pretest and a posttest.

 The two variable groups mirror the control groups, but researchers expose them to stimuli.
-The ability to differentiate between groups in multiple ways provides researchers with more testing approaches for data-based conclusions.
+Differentiating between groups in multiple ways gives researchers more testing approaches for data-based conclusions.

 Quasi-experimental research design